How to make a lava lamp with children

 Follow this tutorial on how to make a lava lamp and light up any space with neon, glowing colours.

-How to make a lava lamp
+How to make an easy lava lamp

 You will need: